newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-boc3.md

 id: trucking-boc3
 callToActionLink: https://www.fmcsa.dot.gov/registration/form-boc-3-designation-agents-service-process
 callToActionText: File My BOC-3
+issuingAgency: Federal Motor Carrier Safety Administration
 required: true
-issuingAgency: Federal Motor Carrier Safety Administration
 ---
 The Blanket of Coverage (BOC-3) designates a `process agent|process-agent` for your company that can file and receive legal documents on your behalf.

 If you do any type of load-hauling for your company, you need to select a process agent and have them file the BOC-3 for your company.
 The only companies who can file a Blanket of Coverage for themselves are brokers or freight forwarders.

-To find a process agent speak to your network, or check the [Federal Motor Carrier Safety Administration (FMCSA) list of process agent companies.](https://www.fmcsa.dot.gov/registration/process-agents)
+To find a process agent, speak to your network or check the [Federal Motor Carrier Safety Administration (FMCSA) list of process agent companies.](https://www.fmcsa.dot.gov/registration/process-agents)

 :::infoAlert
- You will need a process agent in each state where you do business.
+ You need a process agent in each state where you do business.
 :::

 - - -